tqandrade/snmp-fiberhome/README.md

 ## getMacAddressList()

-**Description:** Returns a list containing the mac address of all authorized ONUs in a given OLT.
+**Description:** Returns an array containing the mac address of all authorized ONUs in a given OLT.
 If unable to connect to OLT, the return is `false`.

 **Function signature:**